-As part of a year long effort, the Parks and Recreation Department recently finished the City's first pollinator garden in Merrill Park.
-The new garden was designed by Beth Fenstermacher, Assistant City Planner.
+As part of a year long effort, the Parks and Recreation Department finished the City's first pollinator garden in Merrill Park in 2021.
+The garden was designed by Beth Fenstermacher, Assistant City Planner.

 Why Pollinator Gardens?

 A pollinator garden is planted to provide nectar or pollen for a wide range of pollinating insects.
 Several important pollinators are threatened by habitat loss, including dramatic declines in native plant communities needed to support these animals.